alexander-forbes/celloc.datatable/README.md

 var result = myDataTable.GetValuesByRow(((0,0),(1,1)));
 // result[0] == [A1, B1]
 // result[1] == [A2, B2]
 ```

+To get the entire table, by row, use `GetValuesByRow` method without any parameters.

 ### GetValuesByColumn
 Assume the following table:
 ```